What Can I Do If My Ex Is Not Paying/Refuses To Pay Child Support?

 Instead, the district attorney in your court may impose other legal consequences for non-payment.

-The Consequences of Refusing to Pay Child Support
+The Consequences of an Ex Not Paying Child Support

 As family law attorneys in Orlando, we see this first-hand.